gvwilson/fiction/iffy/index.md

 that couldn't be pulled out without damaging their micro-precise teeth.
-It would take hours of patient work with ice, acid, tweaked bacteria, and micro-manipulators to tease it all apart, and at the end all they'd have would be---
+It would take hours of patient work with ice, acid, tweaked bacteria, and micro-manipulators to tease it all apart, and at the end all they'd have would be—

 "It's a differential separator pump," she told First as shapes and clues came together in her head